 How to Participate

-Your artistic contribution is such a positive way to make a difference to the families involved as well as to the cause to eliminate gun violence against children.
+Your artistic contribution is a meaningful way to make a difference to the families involved as well as to the cause to fight gun violence against children.

 What is the project all about?

 The Faces project was started by artist, Christine Ilewski.
 She began painting portraits of children who have died from victims of gun violence in memory of Lorenzo Rosebaugh.
 It is her hope that by putting a face to these victims, we can raise awareness about gun violence in the USA.

 This effort doesn’t happen without a large network of artists.
 When you join us – to do one portrait or more – you are doing something to relieve the suffering of the victim’s family as well as helping to raise gun violence awareness.

 You will be mailed a photo of a child who has died as a result of gun violence and will be asked to make a representational portrait of that child.
 The portrait ( a representational head and shoulders, size 9″ x 11″) goes to the family as a gift.
 Send a .jpg file of your portrait for documentation and three digital copies of your original portrait to Christine to be made into a Face on a handkerchief.
 These will join our collection of “Faces” for traveling exhibits.